This factsheet is for information only. It is recommended that you get legal advice about your situation.

-Download our printer friendly version here (PDF): Copies of Loan Docs
+Download our printer friendly version here (PDF): How do I get copies of my loan documents?

 A married couple, Jane and John had a joint home loan.
 Jane and John separated.
 Jane agreed with John when she left that he would take care of the loan.
 It is now 6 months later and Jane has just discovered that John has not been paying the loan.
 Jane panics about losing the house.
 She has no idea what she owes or what’s been happening with the loan.